TelemetryDeck/docs/guides/setup-your-app-ios.md

 ---
 title: Setting Up Your Swift Application
-tags: Docs, Setup, Quickstart, Code
+tags:
+  - Setup
+  - Quickstart
+  - Code
+featured: true
 testedOn: Xcode 12.2 & Swift 5.3
 description: How to configure TelemetryClient in Your Application
 lead: You have an account, and you have an app ID.
 Now let's include the TelemetryClient Swift Package in your application.
+order: 10
 ---

 ## Get TelemetryClient